 Please note, this article includes affiliate links.
 As an Amazon Associate, we earn from qualifying purchases.
 There's NO EXTRA COST to you, but we may earn a small commission.
 This allows us to continue to produce free recipes and content for you!

 If you’re not already making your own ciabatta bread, following an easy at-home ciabatta bread recipe is going to make your weekly meals so much better!

 Ciabatta is a great bread choice and accompaniment to your meals.
-It makes for an amazing sandwich bread that’s tasty, delicious, and easy to bake.
+It makes for an amazing sandwich bread that’s tasty, delicious, crunchy, and easy to bake.

 Ciabatta also holds its own at room temperature, and you don’t have to separately toast before a meal.
 It will stay fresh for a few days without hardening like a store-bought French bread loaf can.